 - This is a simple concept: the first name applied to a taxon is the name that will be used. - Often, taxonomists, systematists, ecologists, behavioral biologists, and others encounter multiple names that appear to relate to the same taxon, say a species.
-Which name is correct? - While not part of his system, Linnaeus did endorse priority in principle but did not practice it. - Such a dilema typically is the result of early taxonomic studies where researchers were in different parts of the world or continent and were independently describing taxa without knowledge that another person was describing the same taxon. - It can also result from researchers not fully understanding variation within a species or that the different "looking" things are different stages in a life cycle or different sexes. - · Example: parrot fishes, aphids - Priority relates to date of publication or mailing date (public availability).
+Which name is correct? - While not part of his system, Linnaeus did endorse priority in principle but did not practice it. - Such a dilema typically is the result of early taxonomic studies where researchers were in different parts of the world or continent and were independently describing taxa without knowledge that another person was describing the same taxon. - It can also result from researchers not fully understanding variation within a species or that the different "looking" things are different stages in a life cycle or different sexes. - Example: parrot fishes, aphids - Priority relates to date of publication or mailing date (public availability).
 Priority involves only date, not page or line precedence.
 If the day is not determinable then the accepted date is the lst day of the smallest time unit (week, month, year) that can be determined.
-Older valid names have priority over newer vs. d. names; the oldest valid name of a taxon takes precendence over all other names of a taxon.
-Generally this frame (\$100) as the senior name. - In zoology priority extends to ranks of the Superfamily and below. - Priority is not indended to upset stability because stability by a sality of or of the basic objectives of biological classification.
-Thus, in instances where a name charge exploit classification confusion the codes provide provisions that permit the conservation of a youngst and we result sted name.
-In 2000 is the ICZN has the power to suppress an older name and make the younger name by well name for the towns. - Priority extends back to perticular law moniforcycles for earth group of organisms.
-Names applied before these specified works are not considered works. - The Daseltria priority for Znoingical incinenciatural bigling with Limbaeus' Systems Naturae, 10th edition, considered published 1 January 1758.
-Any works published in 1758 or often are considered published. - For spiders the baseline priority dates to the work of Clerck (1757). - Baseline priority for botanical names states to Linnaeus' Species Plantarum (1753)
+Older valid names have priority over newer valid names; the oldest valid name of a taxon takes precendence over all other names of a taxon.
+Generally this name is referred to as the senior name. - In zoology priority extends to ranks of the Superfamily and below. - Priority is not indended to upset stability because stability of classification is one of the basic objectives of biological classification.
+Thus, in instances where a name change would cause much confusion the codes provide provisions that permit the conservation of a younger and well-established name.
+In zoology the ICZN has the power to suppress an older name and make the younger name the valid name for the taxon. - Priority extends back to particular taxonomic works for each group of organisms.
+Names applied before these specified works are not considered valid names. - The baseline priority for zoological nomenclature begins with Linnaeus' Systema Naturae, 10th edition, considered published 1 January 1758.
+Any works published in 1758 or after are considered published. - For spiders the baseline priority dates to the work of Clerck (1757). - Baseline priority for botanical names dates to Linnaeus' Species Plantarum (1753)